 Since the data field values are stored on the contact object, any changes made on the lead fields will be visible on all other related leads.
 So if you're updating the phone number on one campaign, this particular change will be visible on any lead related to the same contact.
 In this way, we ensure that all leads are based on the latest contact information we have.

-Any campaign-related information such as the current status, number of contact attempts, or similar, is stored on the lead object.
-Henceforth we can use this campaign-related information to build further logics — for example, by adding the contact to a new campaign if they previously have been closed as a "success" on another campaign.
+Any campaign-related information, such as the current status, number of contact attempts, or similar, is stored on the lead object.
+Henceforth we can use this campaign-related information to build further logic — for example, adding the contact to a new campaign if they previously have been closed as a "success" on another campaign.

 Why import a contact without adding it to a campaign?